quan-vu/bookstore/README.md

 - The project should have units and integrations tests.
 - Dockerize your project and make sure that it will work out of the box.
-- Put your code on Github or Gitlab.
 - Catch all edge cases and aim for the best run-time possible.
 - You are free to use any architecture, design, and implementation method, but not external on-premise or cloud services.